drinkbird/drinkbird.github.io/_posts/blog/2018-08-18-10-indicators-that-your-tech-culture-is-broken-devops.md

 > DevOps is a culture

-**Within a true DevOps culture, development, operations and product people work close together towards a common goal: delivering high-quality, reliable software that enables an organization to conduct its business.**
+**Within a true DevOps culture, development, operations and product people work close together toward a common goal: delivering high-quality, reliable software that enables an organization to conduct its business.**

 Of course, that culture can’t flourish when leadership is not 100% on board.